How to Get Kids Involved in Prepping for a Disaster

 Get the kids involved and have a scavenger hunt to find the essentials you might need in an emergency.

-Not only should a first-aid kit be in the general vicinity, but a battery-operated radio, a flashlight with batteries, extra blankets, spare clothing, non-perishable foods with a can opener, and enough water to last for several days (one gallon a day per person minimum).
+Not only should a first-aid kit be in the general vicinity, but a battery-operated radio, a flashlight with extra batteries, extra blankets, changes of clothes, non-perishable foods with a can opener, and enough water to last for several days (one gallon a day per person minimum).
 Including activities like games or toys will help your children cope with the crisis more easily.

-Certain items that have an expiration date, including medicine and baby formula, don’t have to be packed away beforehand.
-Simply have a checklist with your relief items, that way you can gather them quickly.
+Certain items that have an expiration date, including medications and infant formula, don’t have to be packed away beforehand.
+Simply have a checklist with your critical items, that way you can gather them quickly if they’re kept accessible.

 Leaving your children unprepared during an emergency can prove costly.
 While it might be a lot for your children to handle, just imagine if they were left alone not knowing what to do when calamity struck.